 - If you have a card that gets you 2 points per $1 spent, you’d have to spend $30,000 to get that one free flight.

-- If you have a card that gets you 3 points per $1 spent, you’d have to spend $20,000 to get that one free flight.
+- Having a card that gets you 3 points per $1 spent, you’d have to spend $20,000 to get that one free flight.

 That’s a lot of cash!
 I don’t spend much money in my daily life, so it would take me FOREVER to get that free flight.